ChromMob/MineStoreRecode/README.md

 - **minestore.auth**
   - Allows the player to use the `/minestore auth` command.
 This command allows the player to authenticate their Minecraft account with MineStore website.
 - **minestore.buy**
-  - Allows the player to use the `/minestore buy` command.
+  - Allows the player to use the `/buy` command.
 This command allows the player to display GUI.
 - **minestore.reload**
   - Allows the player to use the `/minestore reload` command.
 This command reloads the config.yml file.
 - **minestore.setup**
   - Allows the player to use the `/minestore setup` command.
 This command allows the player to edit the config.yml file in-game.
 - **minestore.store**
-  - Allows the player to use the `/minestore store` command.
+  - Allows the player to use the `/store` command.
 This command sends the player link to the MineStore website.
 ## Placeholders
 - TopDonators
   - **%ms_donator_username_number%**